 Gum Disease Treatment

 If you are diagnosed with active gum disease or “periodontal disease”, we would like to treat it first using the least invasive and most cost-effective manner.
 This is often through non-surgical periodontal treatment.
 This procedure involves careful cleaning of the root surfaces to remove plaque and tartar from deep periodontal pockets and to smooth the tooth root to remove bacterial toxins.
 If necessary, adjunctive therapy such as delivery of local antimicrobials directly into the pockets is performed.
 If your gum disease is severe, periodontal surgery may be required.

 Tooth Colored Fillings

-Considered cosmetic dentistry.
+No longer just considered cosmetic dentistry.
 Unlike the silver amalgam fillings, composite fillings also known as “white fillings” will match the shade of your natural teeth making this an excellent cosmetic option.
-This restoration material could be use to filled cavities, or to replace those worn out silver fillings.
+This restoration material is commonly used to fill cavities and replace those worn out silver fillings.

-As we age, many of us find ourselves with teeth that are no longer structurally sound.
-This could be due from having a tooth that has been restored multiple times, root canals or chipping of the enamel.
+Throughout life, many of us find ourselves with teeth that are no longer structurally sound.
+This could be due to having a tooth that has been restored multiple times, root canals or chipping of the enamel.
 When there isn’t enough tooth structure to support a filling, the tooth will need a crown to restore the tooth’s natural form and function.

-A dental implant is the gold standard of replacing missing tooth or teeth.
+A dental implant is the gold standard of replacing a missing tooth or teeth.
 Dental implants are made out of titanium which is 100% biocompatible.
-It replace teeth permanently without treating or touching adjacent teeth, and the end result is that only you will know that you have ever lost a tooth.
+It replaces teeth permanently without treating or touching adjacent teeth.
+The results is a beautiful and natural look.

 A dental emergency can be a serious situation, which should not be ignored; it needs to be treated immediately.
 It could mean a difference of saving or losing a tooth.
-If you have a dental emergency, call us right away, we can most certainly see you the same day.
+If you have a dental emergency, call us immediately, we have reserved times for these situations.